Clinical experience turns theory into hands-on practice

 - Internships at the college's clinics, (minimum of 600 hours of clinical practice skills)

-- Externship placement at community-based institutions and private practices (up to 600 additional hours).
+- Preceptorship placement at community-based institutions and private practices (up to 600 additional hours).

 Clinical Internships at D'Youville Clinics